EsadCetiner/Secure-Nginx-Config/README.md

 8. Update `ssl_trusted_certificate` directive inside `nginx.conf` with the path to your certificate file for OCSP stapling.
 Please make sure your certificate supports OCSP stapling.
 9. You should now be done now.
 Please [consult the documentation](https://github.com/EsadCetiner/Secure-Nginx-Config/blob/main/docs.md) on information about the included snippets and additional features.
 10. (Optional) If you need to enable Diffie-Helman Ephemeral for legacy clients, then you must generate an Diffie-Helamn parameters file(`openssl dhparam -out /etc/ssl/dhparams-4096.pem 4096`) and uncomment the `ssl_dhparam` directive in `nginx.conf` to [avoid logjam](https://weakdh.org/sysadmin.html).
 Only ECDHE is enabled for key exchange by default for better performance and security.

+Once you've finished the installation, please monitor your logs.
+Although this config is designed to be as painless as possible, there still is a possibility something might break.

 ## Additional resources: